ninabarzh/afander/README.md

 # Afander,  the Youngling

-Just for learning and having fun.
+Just for having fun learning and using locally for site analysis.

 ## Installation